 Nonius Marcellus: De proprietate latini sermonis.

-University of Glasgow: Hunterian bequest 1807; Hunterian Museum bookplate and book label on front pastedown, with former shelfmark “N.2.6”.
+University of Glasgow: Hunterian bequest, 1807; Hunterian Museum bookplate on front pastedown, with former shelfmark “Av.5.6”.

 |Binding:||18th-century calf, tooled to a two-panel design; the centre panel formed from a triple gold fillet and a blind roll with a floral ornament in gilt at each outer corner; gold-tooled spine; marbled endpapers; early manuscript title ‘Nonius Marcellus’ on lower edge of text block.
 Size: 298 × 209 mm.|

 |Leaf size:||288 x 199 mm.|

 |Annotations:||Printed guide-letter “f” on r6r corrected in manuscript in an early hand to “C”; two small ink circles (or possibly letters “O”), one in the upper, the other in the lower margin of leaf A2r; leaf A1 has been mounted onto a blank sheet of paper so that various inscriptions in ink on A1r are largely illegible – though still visible, in a humanist hand, is a title “Nonius Marcellus” together with the beginning of an ownership inscription “Ioannis [remainder heavily deleted]” and also visible is the word “Duplicate” in an 18th-century hand; letter "D" in an 18th-century hand on front free endpaper.|

 |Imperfections:||Wanting the blank leaf b1.|